sopra-steria-norge/openright-simple-server-seed/README.md

 ### Adding a JavaScript write view

+E.g. a new view to create users.
+See `src\main\resources\webapp\products\_edit.html`as a reference.

 1. The client delegate JavaScript (with promises)
 2. Posting data from a form
 2. Validation with HTML5
 3. Client side validation
 4. Handling responses and errors

-### Providing a JSON or XML endpoint
+### Providing a JSON (or XML) endpoint

-1. The naming standard and superclass for the Controller
-2. Mapping to and from JSON
-   * Alternative: Mapping to and from XML
+All requests to `.../api` will be routed to SeedAppFrontServlet.

+1. Add the routing to `SeedAppFrontServlet.getControllerForPath`
+  * E.g. `case "orders": return new JsonResourceController(new UsersApiController(config));`
+2. Create the resource controller as an implementation of `ResourceApi`
+   * E.g. `public class UsersApiController implements ResourceApi`
-3. Mapping to and from database
+3. Create a repository to encapsulate the database logic
+4. Map from the domain/persistent object to JSON in the ResourceApi controller class

 ### Consuming a JSON or XML endpoint